libmapper/libmapper/doc/tutorials/tutorial_maxmsp_central.md

 Now that we have created a device, we only need to know how to add signals in order to give our program some input/output functionality.

-We'll start with creating a "sender", so we will first talk about how to update output signals.
+  While libmapper enables arbitrary connections between _any_ declared signals, we still find it helpful to distinguish between two type of signals: `inputs` and `outputs`.

+- `outputs` signals are _sources_ of data, updated locally by their parent device
+- `inputs` signals are _consumers_ of data and are **not** generally updated locally by their parent device.

+This can become a bit confusing, since the "reverb" parameter of a sound synthesizer might be updated locally through user interaction with a GUI, however the normal use of this signal is as a _destination_ for control data streams so it should be defined as an `input` signal.
+Note that this distinction is to help with GUI organization and user-understanding – _libmapper_ enables connections from output signals to input signals if desired.

 Creating a signal
 -----------------

+We'll start with creating a "sender", so we will first talk about how to update output signals.
 Creating a signal requires two pieces of information:

 * a name for the signal (must be unique within a devices inputs or outputs)
 * the signal's data type expressed as a character 'i' for `integer`, 'f'